tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 # Project Description

-_Q_

 Please describe exactly what you are planning to build.
 Make sure to include the following:

-- Start with the need or problem you are trying to solve with this project.
+> Start with the need or problem you are trying to solve with this project.

-_A_

 ###### Read https://www.dataversity.net/brief-history-analytics/

-1. where data come from
-1. what data are used for
-1. requirements
-1. issues

 Data storage is an issue at automotive engineering facilities where large volumes of test data are generated and must be made available for analysis.
 The issue can be broken up into:

 1. Storage - The physical storage requirements grow exponentially as tests become increasingly sophisticated to match legislative requirements.
 1. Indexing - One test can generate data files from multiple test instruments, each covering varying time spans and sample rates, all needing to be linked to the same test.
 1. Retrieval - Accessing large datasets can put a strain on IT network infrastructure.
-1. Processing - Analysis of data requires having confidence in the data source to ensure effective processing.
+1. Processing - Data integrity must be assured for effective analysis.

-Traditional client-server architecture is relied upon for the majority of data handling although other methods can sometimes be used to access data.
-The pitfalls of each of these are outlined:
+Traditional client-server architecture is relied upon for the majority of data handling although other methods can be used to access data.
+Common pitfalls for these are outlined:

 **1. Relational databases (SQL, Oracle) running on server-grade hardware with configurable client software**